I have owned dogs most of my life and know how hard it is to say goodbye.

-Anybody who loves animals knows how painful it is to when the time comes to bid a final farewell to a pet.
+Anybody who loves animals knows how painful it is when the time comes to bid a final farewell to a pet.

 Pets Are Family